 website | multiple locations in Seattle, Portland, New York City, and Los Angeles | monthly subscription available

 Caffe Vita started in lower Queen Anne back in 1995.
-It’s still independently owned, but has since expanded to be in most grocery stores and have multiple shops across the US.
+It’s still independently owned but has since expanded to be in most grocery stores and has multiple shops across the US.
 This is one of the biggest Seattle coffee roasters on this list, but that’s because it makes some damn good coffee beans.
 Despite its size, Caffe Vita works directly with farmers to ensure fair wages and quality.

 Two favorites I’ve had recently are the Sweet Breeze Rwanda Sholi Washed (~$24) and El Salvador Las Isabellas (~$24).
-The Rwanda is really good even without milk.
+The Rwanda is really good, even without milk.
 It has a light, fruity flavor of apple and strawberry that’s been sprinkled with brown sugar.
 I love the tea-like viscosity that’s perfect for a zippy morning cup.

-The El Salvador is a light roast with notes of rose petal, green apples, and brown sugar.
+The El Salvador is a light roast with notes of rose petals, green apples, and brown sugar.
 It’s both earthy and tart, providing a balanced cup that changes slightly in flavor as you swallow

 Pilgrim Coffee Roasters